paschalugwu/alx-data_science-unsupervised/README.md

 ### Conclusion

 I am enthusiastic about continuing my journey in data science, eager to explore new methodologies and contribute valuable insights across diverse industries.
-I extend my gratitude to the ExploreAI Academy and Holberton School for their support and guidance throughout these projects.
-I look forward to leveraging my skills
+I extend my gratitude to the ExploreAI Academy their support and guidance throughout these projects.
+I look forward to leveraging my newly aquired skills in future real-world projects.